 Sevan Jacoby, a 56-year-old airline supervisor and Weiner supporter, said constituent services and policy decisions outweigh the revelations about his personal life, however salacious.

-"As long as he's doing what he's supposed to politically, who are we to judge?" said Jacoby, a Democrat.
+"As long as he's doing what he's supposed to politically, who are we to judge?" she said.
 "Men will be men.
 Let his wife worry about it."

 David Kraus, a 39-year-old restaurant manager, said a person's attempt to recover from a mistake is often more telling than the action itself.

-"I think he did the right thing," said Kraus, a Democratic voter.
+"I think he did the right thing," Kraus said.
 "I kind of respected it at the end," because Weiner seemed raw and honest as he delivered his televised remarks.